Why Publish Open Access?

 To enable open access, some publishers charge a fee, known as an article processing charge (APC).

-The following discounts are also available to corresponding authors affiliated with MacEwan University as members of the Canadian Research Knowledge Network (CRKN).
-Be sure to use a macewan.ca email when submitting.
+The following open access publishing discounts and waivers are available to corresponding authors affiliated with MacEwan University.
+Be sure to use an @macewan.ca email when submitting.

 |Royal Society of Chemistry||15% off partially open (hybrid) journals.||Following manuscript acceptance, authors receive a link to the licensing system where the discount is applied automatically when using a macewan.ca email account and selecting the open access option (valid until December 31, 2024).|